kevinpt/vhdl-extras/doc/rst/modules/glitch_filtering.rst

       Filtered => filtered
     );

-Xilinx XST doesn't support user defined physical types so the frequency type from timing_ops.vhdl can't be used with that synthesizer.
+Xilinx XST doesn't support user defined physical types so the :vhdl:type:`~extras.timing_ops.frequency` type from timing_ops.vhdl can't be used with that synthesizer.
 An alternate solution using XST-compatible :doc:`timing_ops_xilinx.vhdl <timing_ops>` follows: